tetratelabs/kubecon2022-eu-immersion-day/docs/wasm.md

 We can tell Envoy to load a Wasm extension from a specific .wasm file we provide in the configuration.
 We don't have to rebuild Envoy and maintain our Envoy binary.

-To configure a Wasm extension, we use an HTTP filter called `envoy.extensions.filters.network.wasm.v3.Wasm`.
-Since this is an HTTP filter, we know we have to configure it inside the `http_filters` section right before the router filter (`envoy.filters.http.router`).
+To configure a Wasm extension, we use a HTTP filter called `envoy.extensions.filters.network.wasm.v3.Wasm`.
+Since this is a HTTP filter, we know we have to configure it inside the `http_filters` section right before the router filter (`envoy.filters.http.router`).

 Let's use the Envoy configuration we're already familiar with and see if we can figure out how to configure Envoy to load a Wasm extension.